tunapanda/wp-h5p-xapi/README.md

 Install this plugin and go to Settings >> H5P xAPI.
 Enter the credentials for the connection to the LRS and you are good to go!

-trying merging and such...
-more dots...
-a third line...
-doing something in svn

-fixed...

-one change in svn, another change in svn...

-causing conflict...
-hello world from git
-test in git
-test 2 in git
-test 3 in git
-test 4 in git
-test 5 in git